How to Get Scratches Out of Glass

 4. Take a clean and slightly moistened cloth to gently remove the excess toothpaste from the screen of your phone.

 VIDEO: How to Remove Scratches from Phone Screen

 Another beneficial method of removing really stubborn scratches from glass is by the use of a rain repellent product, such as available from Amazon.
 Green Earth Technologies Hydrophobic Rain Repellent

 A rain repellent is typically applied to car windshields and wiper blades to improve a driver's visibility, so this product works particularly well for removing scratches on on vehicle windshields

 This cost effective method also has the benefit of reducing fogging to glasses, and/or improving water resistance if the glass item is used outdoors in stormy weather.

-Simply apply the repellant with a non-abrasive cloth (typically those cloths used in eyeglasses are preferable for all forms of polish in this list, and for everyday gleaning of glass items in general).
-Polish gently every few seconds, provided the scratch is not too incredibly deep and this should yield the glass or glassware as good as new, removing the scratches out of the glass entirely.
+Provided the scratch is not too deep this should yield the glass or glassware as good as new, removing the scratches out of the glass entirely.
+If some scratches remain, repeat the process again.

 Using these cost-effective methods should yield some cheap and effective ways to keep your glass products going for a long and healthy lifetime, without need of professional cleaners and services.